 “The SuicideGirls are exceptionally interesting and stylish beautiful women from all over the world.
 They are the most crush worthy women we could find on the planet, the girls with style and grace and sexiness that we love.” – www.suicidegirls.com

-At this point I’m assuming you’ve read my first blog ‘What Is ‘Suicide Girls’?’ or you already know, are that you’re now in the position where you want to be a Suicide Girl but still have no idea how to go about it.
+At this point I’m assuming you’ve read my first blog ‘What Is ‘Suicide Girls’?’ or you already know, and that you’re now in the position where you want to be a Suicide Girl but have no idea how to go about it.
 I get messages all the time with girls asking me how to become an SG and the first step of the process is becoming a Hopeful…there’s no simple way to just ‘become’ a Suicide Girl over night I’m afraid!
 Every Suicide Girl is a Hopeful at some stage.
 A ‘Hopeful’ Suicide Girl is defined simply as someone that has submitted a photoset to the site following an accepted application, from that moment on you are considered a Hopeful and ripe for the picking as a potential future SG!

 …But first things first, do you really want to be a Suicide Girl?

 Becoming a Suicide Girl is not easy.
 Some girls get there with their first sets, some might be on their tenth submission and still a Hopeful years later but with 3000+ applications every week there is a very high volume of women with the same idea, aiming to fill very few spaces!
 I hate seeing girls getting disheartened or upset about their sets not being chosen – it’s supposed to be fun, so please don’t continue to send sets over and over if you’re not enjoying it anymore.
-Aside from the obvious upset for yourself, it’s clear to everyone else when you don’t love what you do and a positive attitude/outlook is one of the main things that’s going to draw people to you on the site.
+Aside from the obvious upset for yourself, it’s clear to everyone else when you don’t love what you do and a positive outlook is one of the main things that’s going to draw people to you on the site.
 If you don’t feel that way, it’s going to show in your images, blogs and general social activity.
-Whenever I shoot a set for someone, I ensure that the set is full of images they love for themselves in the event that it’s possibly not chosen for SG.
+Whenever I shoot a set for someone, I ensure that the set is full of images they love for themselves in the event that it’s not chosen for SG.
 I want you to still love your photos and I think that’s why so many girls choose me to shoot their sets.
-I try and make sure that we create a beautiful set you will love, with the prospect of becoming a Suicide Girl a positive and very welcome bonus!
+I try and make sure that we create a beautiful set you will love, with the prospect of potentially becoming a Suicide Girl being a positive and very welcome bonus!

 On that note, you don’t actually have to be entirely nude.
 Well, you do…but to be more specific, you don’t have to show your vagina and certainly no ‘spread’ shots.
 The set must end with you gloriously fully nude but with clever use of posing you can easily hide your lady bits if you wish.
 One of the reasons Suicide Girls choose Staff Photographers like myself is so that you know we can be trusted but too often I hear stories of creepy photographers either making girls uncomfortable or downright lying to them – telling them you must show your vagina or do certain poses to be accepted as a model and it’s simply not true.
 Many of the top UK SGs choose not to – although butts, boobs and nipples are a must!